Community Pride grants

 • Projects that cannot demonstrate that the necessary permissions will be achieved within the appropriate timescales

 Before the project can start, the council will enter into a project agreement with the provider which will set out various obligations on the two parties.
-This is very important as the way in which the money is used will be subject to inspection and audit and your monitoring plans will help us ensure that your project is progressing along the right tracks.

 Grant payments

 For successful applicants, payments will generally be made in arrears on receipt of a completed performance management report and claim form.
-However, we can arrange advance payments to help with cash flow but this will be subject to checks and you will be liable to repay this if your project does not make satisfactory progress.
+However, we can arrange advance payments to help with cash-flow but this will be subject to checks and you will be liable to repay this if your project does not make satisfactory progress.

 Other considerations